Tyrone Marsh: Boreham Wood

 Despite having one year remaining on his contract at Macclesfield, Marsh dropped down a league in order to sign for National League club Boreham Wood on a one-year deal.
 He scored on his debut against former club Torquay United on 3 August 2019; his injury-time goal was not enough to prevent a 2–1 defeat.
 A goal in a defeat to another one of his former clubs, Ebbsfleet United, on 26 August 2019, was to represent the start of a goal-scoring run for Marsh as he went on to score eight goals in the club's next ten games.
 He scored 15 times in 40 appearances during the 2019–20 season as Boreham Wood lost in the play-off semi-final to eventual winners Harrogate Town.

 Stevenage

 Marsh signed for League Two club Stevenage on a free transfer on 31 July 2020.
 He made his Stevenage debut in the club's 3–3 draw with Portsmouth in the EFL Cup on 29 August 2020, playing the first 53 minutes of the match.
 Marsh scored his first goal for Stevenage in the club's 2–1 EFL Trophy victory over Southampton U21s on 22 September 2020.

 Return to Boreham Wood

 Marsh rejoined National League club Boreham Wood on an 18-month contract, for an undisclosed fee, on 4 February 2021.

 Bedford Town

 In June 2025, Marsh joined hometown club Bedford Town following their promotion to the National League North.
+He was named in the Team of the Season for the 2025–26 season having scored twenty-five goals in his first campaign with the club.

+Oxford City

+On 22 May 2026, Marsh joined fellow National League North club Oxford City.